s1monw1/playground-DrILjsWb/statement.md

 ### Variance in Practice (Java)

 #### Covariance
-In Java an overriding method needs to be *covariant* in its return types, i.e. the return types of the overridden and the overiding method must be in line with the direction of the inheritance tree of the involved classes.
+In Java an overriding method needs to be *covariant* in its return types, i.e. the return types of the overridden and the overriding method must be in line with the direction of the inheritance tree of the involved classes.
 A method `treat():Animal` of class `AnimalDoctor` can be overriden with `treat():Cat` in class `CatDoctor`, which extends `AnimalDoctor`.
 Another example of covariance would be type conversion, shown here: